EME basics

 Here’s my analysis of the issues and about my journey.

 In the first sixty years of this pastime, the stations at either end of the link needed to be substantial – low noise amplifiers, stacked and bayed long Yagis or big dishes, and kilowatts of transmit power.
 The reason is easy to see.
 The System Value minus total loss, for modest stations at each end, is zero or negative for CW/Morse at 144MHz.
-CW was the weak signal mode of the day.
+In the 1950s and 60s, CW was the weak signal mode of the day.
 Received signals were on, or in, the noise.
 Simply, it would only just work.
 And ‘only just’ meant limited enjoyment.
-In the early days, big stations, big budgets, and long development times were normal.
+In the early days it took big stations, big budgets, and long development times to implement a station.

 Recent technology improvements

-The 2.5kHz bandwidth noise level is the typical reference – indeed the only reference.
+The 2.4kHz bandwidth noise level is the typical reference – indeed the only reference.
 In this bandwidth, an SSB voice signal would need around 10dB signal-to-noise ratio to be intelligible.
 JT65 allows successful decoding at around 38dB below the 10dB receiver threshold (28dB below the noise floor) – a huge improvement in System Value.
+It’s so good that it approaches the Shannon limit.

 Q65, JT65B or other narrow band data modes now make QSOs via the moon easily possible between modestly constructed stations.